PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:09:21
+Last updated: 2024-04-02 17:09:55
-Random Quote: You can't stop the waves, but you can learn to surf. - Jon Kabat-Zinn
+Random Quote: Nothing in life is so exhilarating as to be shot at without result. - Winston Churchill